kyo1988/Kyo.github.io/_posts/2025-09-27-moderation-dirichlet-analysis.md

 ## TL;DR

-Our moderation analysis reveals that the Q4 segment (heavy buyers) shows the strongest relationship with an R² of 0.472, demonstrating that heavy buyers drive purchase behavior persistence over time.
-However, the Dirichlet model fails with an R² approximately equal to zero due to high data variance and assumption violations, making it unsuitable for production use.
-The recommended action is to prioritize Q4 segment offer and experience optimization through A/B testing, focusing on the customer segment that shows the most predictable and valuable behavior patterns.
+Heavy buyers (Q4) show the strongest relationship (R²=0.472, coefficient of determination), demonstrating predictable and valuable behavior patterns over time.
+Dirichlet model fails (R²≈0) due to high data variance and assumption violations, making it unsuitable for production use.
+The recommended action is to prioritize Q4 segment offer and experience optimization through A/B testing. **Action**: Implement Q4-focused A/B testing with basket expansion and frequency suppression design, targeting the most predictable customer segment.

 ## Executive Summary